hossaintamim/hossaintamim.github.io/_pages/about.md

 </div>

-Fun Fact
+Hobbies and Interest
 ---
+When I’m not teaching or researching, I love staying active and exploring new passions.
+I’m a big football fan, playing twice a week to stay fit, and I follow both the English Premier League and Spanish La Liga, with Real Madrid being my favorite team.
+I also love hiking and trekking, always looking for new adventures in nature.
+My ultimate dream is to conquer every top mountain in the world and I’m constantly planning my next climb.

+Photography is another passion of mine, capturing the beauty of the natural world and unforgettable moments from my travels.
+Speaking of which, I’ve been fortunate enough to explore India and Nepal, experiences that have enriched my perspective on life.

-When I’m not teaching or researching, I enjoy traveling and have had the pleasure of exploring India and Nepal.
-I’m also passionate about giving back to the community, having volunteered with projects that support underprivileged children and contribute to national crises like flood relief.
+Beyond personal pursuits, giving back to the community is deeply important to me.
+I’ve volunteered with projects that support underprivileged children and contribute to national crises like flood relief.
+These experiences have shaped me into someone who values compassion and making a positive impact on the world.

-## Memorylane
+Memorylane
+---

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 10px;">
   <figure style="margin: 0; position: relative;">